amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 > *How can simple local interactions generate complex behavior without external tuning?*

-This repository reproduces two papers on **Self-Organized Criticality (SOC)**.
+This repository reproduces two papers on SOC.
 One introducing the original sandpile model, which builds the central intuition behind SOC **(Bak, Tang & Wiesenfeld, 1987)**, and another showing how the same ideas can be extended in a neural setting, showing how similar dynamics can emerge from biologically motivated mechanisms **(Levina, Herrmann & Geisel, 2007)**.

 ---